UMAprotocol/UMIPs/impossible-finance-collateral-support.md

 # Summary

 This UMIP will add Impossible Finance tokens (IF) as a collateral currency for UMA.
-This process involves adding our governance token to the whitelist an adding a flat
+This process involves adding our governance token to the whitelist an adding a flat fee of 200 IF to the store contract.

 # Motivation

 Impossible Finance's IF token will be the core asset of the Impossible Swap and savings products within the multichain world.
 It acts as the fee accrual asset within the swap ecosystem.
 Adding onto this, Impossible Finance's next suite of products focuses on offering a fair fundraising and a decentralised incubator/launchpad ecosystem.
 We believe this will be a core feature to drive consistant volume in the future on our swap.

 By approving this UMIP, Impossible Finance will be able to mint synthetic ifUSD stablecoins tied to the IF ecosystem, backed by Impossible Finance (IF) tokens as collateral.
 This design will create a pool of stablecoins tied to our ecosystem (and the IF token) which allows us to manage risk and not be reliant on price movements of other stablecoins.